-While I’ve been building my credit history since college, my husband only just started a few years ago.
-He emigrated to the US after college, and needed to get credit established quickly so we could achieve our goals.
+While I’ve been building my credit history since college, my husband only just started several years ago.
+He emigrated to the US after he completed college and needed to get credit established quickly so we could achieve our goals.
 Gaining a solid financial footing in a new place is not always easy, and it takes effort.

-Let’s explore the best ways to build your credit quickly:
+Let’s explore the best ways to build credit quickly: